 Sometimes, selecting the 'Install fast Grub4dos USB 2.0 drive' option in the Utilities Menu can dramatically increase performance by replacing the BIOS USB driver with grub4dos's own, much-faster, USB driver (USB 2.0 only - limited USB controller support).
 You can configure the MyE2B.cfg file to always load this driver by default (but it may cause problems on some systems).

 When E2B boots, it enumerates all the files in the \_ISO\MAINMENU folder and any files in sub-folders under that.
 The more files there are, the longer it will take to get to the Main Menu.
 You can move files to the other menu folders to improve the initial boot time.
-If you want a lot of files under the MAINMENU folder, then consider using FASTLOAD (see below).
+If you really want to keep a lot of files under the MAINMENU folder, then consider using FASTLOAD...

-Enable FASTLOAD (Main menu is cached on first boot)
+2. FASTLOAD (the Main menu is cached after the first boot)

-If you find that the Main menu takes too long to enumerate all your files and to create a new menu on every boot, copy the file \_ISO\docs\FASTLOAD\FASTLOAD.YES to the root folder on the USB drive:
+To enable FASTLOAD Main menu caching, just copy the file \_ISO\docs\FASTLOAD\FASTLOAD.YES to the root folder on the USB drive:

 If you have lots of files in the \_ISO\MAINMENU folder, this will cause the Main menu to be cached for a much quicker boot the next time you reboot.

-When Easy2Boot is in FASTLOAD mode, and if you then change the contents of the USB drive, you will need to use the REFRESH (F8) option in the Main menu to update the cached copy of the menu so that the Main menu will be updated with the new contents.
+When Easy2Boot is in FASTLOAD mode, and if you then change the contents of the USB driveyou will need to use the Rebuild Main Menu (F8) menu entry in the Main menu to update the cached copy of the Main menu so that the Main menu will be updated with the new contents.
 See my blog for more details here.

 How FASTLOAD works

-The main menu is normally built up in memory on booting and E2B enumerates (detects) all the files under the \_ISO\MAINMENU folder - this can take some time if you have lots of files.
-If FASTLOAD is enabled, this menu is copied (cached) to the FASTLOAD.MNU file.
-On the next boot, if \FASTLOAD.YES is present, the FASTLOAD.MNU file will be loaded as the main menu, instead of Easy2Boot re-detecting all the payload files again and building a new menu in memory each time.
+The main menu is normally constructed using system memory when E2B enumerates (detects) all the files under the \_ISO\MAINMENU folder - this can take some time if you have lots of files and a slow BIOS or slow USB drive.
+If FASTLOAD is enabled, the newly built Main menu is copied (cached) to the FASTLOAD.MNU file.
+On the next boot, if \FASTLOAD.YES is present, the FASTLOAD.MNU file will be loaded as the main menu, instead of Easy2Boot having to re-enumerate all the payload files again.

 The 'Enable\disable FASTLOAD' menu entry can be suppressed using 'set NOFLDMNU=1' in your \_ISO\MyE2B.cfg file